3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/homework/README.md

 2. Run the command `npm test` from the same directory, and take a screenshot of the output in your terminal.
 3. Push your code to your fork of the class repo.
-4. File an issue on the class repo titled "Your Name -- w01d02".
+4. File an issue on the class repo titled "Your Name -- intro to js".

 The issue should include: